 3.6.1 This data block provides measurement-based information (see 3.1.2.2) on the chemical properties of the recyclates.
 Attributes covered in this data block are placed in three positions and are applicable to specific recyclate forms as stipulated below:

-Position 1: Intrinsic viscosity (IV) – for all recyclate forms
+Position 1: Intrinsic viscosity (IV) – for all recyclate forms;

-Position 2: Moisture content – for all recyclate forms
+Position 2: Moisture content – for all recyclate forms; and

-Position 3: Residual alkalinity – for flakes only
+Position 3: Residual alkalinity – for flakes only.

-3.6.2 The codes for data block 5 are shown in Table 5
+3.6.2 The codes for data block 5 are shown in Table 5.

 Table 5 Codes for Chemical Properties of the Recyclates